ABOUT US

 Refael Aharon

-Founder, CEO & Chairman
+Founder, President & CTO

 Dr. Aharon is the Founder of Waste2Nano and a pioneer in wastewater mining with decades of experience, building scalable systems that convert waste into nanomaterials and sustainable cooling infrastructure for next-generation AI and industrial applications.